Telex

 Wilson's

-is money in computer cracking - he travels to east Berlin and tries to contact
+there is money in computer cracking - he travels to east Berlin and

 ![]() |